Acerrimus/blog/content/about.md

 Anything I say is just my opinion and be treated as such (yes, despite the fact that my opinions are objectively correct all of the time)

-### How this site will work

-This blog has 2 purposes:
+Overall, this blog has 2 main purposes:

 1. To act as some sort of reflection of myself, or atleast to showcase some of my thoughts and projects while remaining as authentic as possible.